 Before long, our enthusiast has developed a sincere understanding of whisky, and how it can range in terms of quality, flavour, colour, aroma, and texture.
-And every time he pours himself a dram, he’s using one of the best whisky or scotch glasses, knowing all too well that they really do heighten the experience.
+In fact, every time he pours himself a dram, he’s using one of the 21 best whisky or scotch glasses, knowing all too well that they really do heighten the experience.
 But why, you might ask?
 We explain it below, before diving into a list of the best whisky glasses and Scotch glasses.

 How to Choose The Best Whisky Glass or Scotch Glass